natethegreat1989/100-days-of-code/log.md

 ### Day 53: Dec 7, Saturday

 **Today's Progress**:
 continuing through rango project - creating url patterns.
+Really trying to digest and internalize how to create views and map to urls.

 **Thoughts**
 just realized that a big part of my difficulties are from using different django versions - for example just realized that the url module used in some tutorials has been depricated and now paths is the common way of routing urlpatters